Join Our Community

 This course is an exploration in story structure and the incorporation of classic storytelling techniques/archetypes in the medium of film.

-This introductory course covers the principles of full animation technique, dimensional constructive drawing techniques as well as the analysis of action and movement in the natural world.
+This introductory course covers the principles of classical, full animation technique on paper, dimensional constructive drawing techniques as well as the analysis of action and movement in the natural world.
 Students explore these concepts through exercises which isolate the core principles being taught.
-Additional topics include acting and characterization, a brief history of animation and an introduction to the animation industry as it exists today.
+Students will learn the fundamentals common to all animation techniques.

 This course introduces the students to the complex interface of Maya, one of the leading software programs in animation and graphic design industries.
 Students will learn how to navigate Maya's interface exploring basic modeling, rigging, lighting, texture, and camera set-up.